earth6r/Analytics0001/README.md

 TODAY TODO:
 - ui for toast success/error ✅
 - don't show toast if notifications disabled ✅
-- change colors of charts to match theme
+- change colors of charts to match theme ✅
 - add color blind message and maybe a color blind mode to update toast success/error classNames to be bg instead of border
-- reset settings button (delete all local storage)
+- reset settings button (delete all local storage) - "Other" tab

 # sendgrid stats
 curl -X GET \